BusinessAnalyticsTeamProject/DataMining/README.md

 Highest C-picsine​: In assignments using the C language, the highest level of assignment completed (0~13) <br>
 Final Exam Score: as it is.<br>

+### 4. Merge all of files from API and crawled file.
+<>
+Files created through API calls and crawling include CSV files and a plain text file recording assignments and exam scores.
+From the plain text file, I extracted the Highest C Piscine, Final Exam Score, and the Number of Group Assignments.
+I then summed these scores and divided them by a certain value to derive a level that closely resembles the actual level, and created a CSV file from this data.

+Subsequently, I performed an inner join on each CSV file using the 'id' and 'login' information.
+All dummy data was filtered out based on the level and generation.

 ## 🛣 EDA
 ### 1.Pair Plot